• Reunion

 Does anyone remember Hogar Agman?
 I have a scanned copy of a catalogue and some sales receipts.

-There was a brawl during the Trinity game in our sophomore year.
+There was a brawl during the varsity Trinity game in our sophomore year.
 Sick that day (and a bench warmer anyway), I was made fun of for not being present for the scuffle.

 My first beer (Schlitz?) was at a post-game party in our junior year hosted by my idol at the time, John O'Hara, who lived on Parkridge Lane, which overlooks the high school and municipal park.

 I liked and respected "Wilch."
 Panting during sprints in practice, we were told to "suck it up."
 A ref's questionable call would elicit "Jiminy Christmas!" or "Judas Priest!"
-I think Mr. Kesel said "Jiminy cricket!"
+I think Mr. Kesel said "Jiminy Cricket!"

 An "out of body" experience during the away night game against USC: during a pause or at the half, with the field and a a decent-sized crowd under the stadium lights, I was able to think to myself, "This is not normal, this is cool!"